 The optional field Description can be used to give this configuration a user-friendly meaning.

-If the Log Database is hosted on a SQL Server Always-on availability group, then you must provide the following details:
+If you are using SQL Server Always-on availability group to host the Log Database; Then you must provide the following details:

-- The name of the Always-on group (usually the listener name)
+- Enter the name of the Always-on group (usually the listener name).